curl/curl/docs/CLIENT-WRITERS.md

 #define CLIENTWRITE_TRAILER (1<<6) /* a trailer HEADER */
 ```

 The main types here are `CLIENTWRITE_BODY` and `CLIENTWRITE_HEADER`.
+They are
-They are mutually exclusive.
-The other bits are enhancements to `CLIENTWRITE_HEADER` to specify what the header is about.
-And they are only used in HTTP and related protocols (RTSP and WebSocket).
+mutually exclusive.
+The other bits are enhancements to `CLIENTWRITE_HEADER` to
+specify what the header is about.
+They are only used in HTTP and related
+protocols (RTSP and WebSocket).

 The implementation of `Curl_client_write()` uses a chain of *client writer* instances to process the call and make sure that the bytes reach the proper application callbacks.
 This is similar to the design of connection filters: client writers can be chained to process the bytes written through them.
 The definition is: